akshaysharma2277/StreamlitRFC/README.md

 3. Predicts the species of the Iris flower based on the user’s input.

 # How to import and Run in your system
-1. import ipynb and requirement.txt file
+1. import py and requirement.txt file
-2. First install all the requiremets and the run ipynb filr
+2. First install all the requiremets and the run py filr
 3. Command [ streamlit run streamlitRFC.ipynb ]